-Wondering if having braces hurts?
-Our Sydney dentists tell you how to avoid pain during and after having braces.
+If orthodontic braces are in your future, you may find yourself wondering if having braces hurts?
+Our dentists at Alexandra Street Dental in Sydney share tips on how to avoid pain during and after having braces.

 Braces as a Cosmetic Dental Treatment

-Orthodontic treatment (using braces or clear aligners) is serious dental treatment that involves a significant investment of time and effort.
-Orthodontic treatment is necessary to correct a number of oral health disorders and conditions, including tooth and jaw misalignments.
+Orthodontic treatment (using braces or clear aligners) is a serious dental treatment that involves a significant investment of your time and effort in order to correct oral health conditions such as tooth and jaw misalignments.

-However, treatment with braces can also have significant cosmetic benefits; specifically, a straighter, more symmetrical smile.
-Many people use braces to correct minor misalignments that don't cause them any discomfort or inconvenience, but which do make them feel a little self-conscious.
+But it's important to keep in mind that while effort is required, treatment with braces can also have significant cosmetic benefits; specifically, a straighter, more symmetrical smile.
+Many people use braces to correct minor misalignments that don't cause them any discomfort but do make them feel self-conscious about their smile.

-If you are considering straightening your teeth for primarily cosmetic purposes, you may be wondering if the treatment is painful, and whether the pain is worth it.
+If cosmetic concerns are the primary driver for your orthodontic treatment, you may be wondering if the treatment is painful, and whether the pain is worth it.

 Does having braces hurt?

-One of the most common questions we get from patients who are anxious about getting braces is, 'Do braces hurt?
+One of the questions we get most often from patients who are anxious about getting braces is, 'Do braces hurt?

-Our honest answer is always that the application itself won’t hurt, though you may feel some mild pain or discomfort after we join the brackets with the orthodontic wire.
+Certainly, the application process itself won’t hurt, though you may feel some mild pain or discomfort after we join the brackets with the orthodontic wire.

 Many patients experience some soreness or discomfort for the first few days after their braces are placed, or their brackets or wires are adjusted.
 Getting braces is a big change for your mouth, and your cheeks and lips may need a couple of weeks to get used to moving around them.